staticsafe/Asinine-Tech-Posts/2012-04-21-the-world-of-vps.markdown

 **[Omegabox](http://www.omegabox.me/) **

 Another server.lu reseller (at least for the 100mbit VPS plan I used).
-No issues with the VPS itself, the connectivity issues previously experienced seem to have resolved.****
+No issues with the VPS itself, the connectivity issues previously experienced seem to have resolved.

 **[Amazon EC2](https://aws.amazon.com/ec2/)**

 TingPing told me that there was a one year free trial so I signed up.
-The trial is for a micro instance with enough instance hours for every month**. **You get a decent amount of bandwidth and 613MB of RAM (a weird amount).
-The CPU is heavily throttled but is very usable for simple web hosting and running a IRC server.****
+The trial is for a micro instance with enough instance hours for every month.
+You get a decent amount of bandwidth and 613MB of RAM (a weird amount).
+The CPU is heavily throttled but is very usable for simple web hosting and running a IRC server.

 **[Prgmr](http://prgmr.com/xen/)**